Chapter 2

 This is the standard blackbody radiation energy density.

-Your notes then point out what goes wrong if we replace the full Planck function by the Rayleigh-Jeans approximation all the way to infinite frequency.
+Now see what goes wrong if we replace the full Planck function by the Rayleigh-Jeans approximation all the way to infinite frequency.
 In that case

 \[ E^{\mathrm{RJ}} = \frac{4\pi}{c}\int_0^\infty B_\nu^{\mathrm{RJ}}(T)\,d\nu = \frac{4\pi}{c}\int_0^\infty \frac{2kT}{c^2}\nu^2\,d\nu. \]